bigbang/bigbang-client-js/README.md

 Big Bang lets you create realtime applications in seconds.
 It makes event streaming and data synchronization a snap!

+The Javascript Client SDK works in modern browsers and Node.js.
+Take your pick, or use both.
+It is available via [npm](https://www.npmjs.com/) and [Bower](http://bower.io/)

 Installation
 ============